Spring for Pitta-Kapha & Kapha-Pitta

 - Include green beans, leeks, lettuce, mushrooms, cooked onions, peas, white potatoes, rutabaga, raw spinach, and sprouts.

 - Opt for amaranth, barley, dry oats, quinoa, basmati rice, rice cakes, tapioca, most legumes, cottage cheese, goat’s milk.

-- Enjoy small amounts of fresh yogurt, popcorn, pumpkin seeds, sunflower seeds, egg whites, freshwater fish, rabbit, shrimp, venison, ghee, and sunflower oil.
+- Enjoy small amounts of fresh yogurt, popcorn, pumpkin seeds, sunflower seeds, egg whites, freshwater fish, shrimp, venison, ghee, and sunflower oil.